Skip to main content

 Do you have a long guest list to accommodate?
 The Hands On Children’s Museum in Olympia is your go-to.
 A favorite among South Sound families, this imaginative and educational play spot can host big bashes for as many as 50 guests, with no limit on playtime.
 Kiddos and parents get a full day to explore the exhibits, such as navigating a two-story cargo ship, engineering a sky-high Keva structure, and climbing up to the giant eagle’s nest.
 Included in the party package is one and a half hours in the indoor or outdoor party spaces, along with a template for invitations, VIP host parking and a gift bag for the birthday kid.

-Cost: $375 for up to 30 guests, $605 for up to 50, with a discount for members
+Cost: $405 for up to 30 guests; $625 for up to 50 guests; discount available for members

 mom and daughter at hands on childrens museum

-Photo credit: Hands On Children’s Museum
+There’s no limit to birthday fun at this children’s museum.
+Photo credit: courtesy Hands On Children’s Museum

 Arena Sports